Request for a Notice of No Objection (NNO) to a Company / Limited Partnership Fund (LPF) Being Deregistered

 Yes, but in that case you should follow the following steps in submitting your application:

-- submit your Application Form in person to the Deregistration Section on 11/F of Revenue Tower, 5 Gloucester Road, Wanchai, Hong Kong;
+- submit your Application Form in person to the Deregistration Section on 14/F of Inland Revenue Centre, 5 Concorde Road, Kai Tak, Kowloon, Hong Kong;

 - obtain a demand note for the application fee next day;

 - make payment at any post office, convenience store or via various online means; and

 - get your receipted demand note or e-payment confirmation back as an acknowledgement of receipt.

 When shall I expect to receive the result of the application?